 A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the meeting in person, via webcast or represented by proxy.
-On the record date, there were 28,425,825 shares outstanding and entitled to vote.
-Thus, the holders of 14,212,914 shares must be present in person, via webcast or represented by proxy at the meeting to have a quorum.
+A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the meeting via webcast or represented by proxy.
+On the record date, there were 32,811,927 shares outstanding and entitled to vote.
+Thus, the holders of 16,405,964 shares must be present via webcast or represented by proxy at the meeting to have a quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person or via webcast at the meeting.
+If you are a stockholder of record your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote via webcast at the meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, the chairman of the meeting or the holders of a majority of shares present at the meeting in person, via webcast or represented by proxy may adjourn the meeting to another date.
+If there is no quorum, the chairman of the meeting or the holders of a majority of shares present at the meeting via webcast or represented by proxy may adjourn the meeting to another date.